scala/docs.scala-lang/_overviews/scala3-scaladoc/static-site.md

 `subsection` properties are:
  - `title` - Optional string - A default title of the subsection.
   Front-matter titles have higher priorities.
  - `index` - Optional string - A path to index page of a subsection.
+The path is relative to the `_docs` directory.
- - `directory` - Optional string - A name of the directory that will contain the subsection.
+ - `directory` - Optional string - A name of the directory that will contain the subsection in the generated site.
   By default, the directory name is the subsection name converted to kebab case.
  - `subsection` - Array of `subsection` or `page`.

  Either `index` or `subsection` must be defined.
-The subsection defined with `index` and without `subsection` will contain pages and directories loaded recursively from directory of the index page.
+The subsection defined with `index` and without `subsection` will contain pages and directories loaded recursively from the directory of the index page.

 `page` properties are:
  - `title` - Optional string - A default title of the page.
   Front-matter titles have higher priorities.
- - `page` - String - A path to the page
+ - `page` - String - A path to the page, relative to the `_docs` directory.
- - `hidden` - Optional boolean - A flag that indicates whether the page should be visible in navigation.
+ - `hidden` - Optional boolean - A flag that indicates whether the page should be visible in the navigation sidebar.
 By default, it is set to `false`.

-**Note**: All paths in YAML configuration file are relative to `<static-root>/_docs`.
+**Note**: All the paths in the YAML configuration file are relative to `<static-root>/_docs`.

 ## Hierarchy of title